getsentry/rfcs/text/0032-improved-api-tokens.md

    >
    > _It's important to note that this does not update the token to the new prefixed format._

+4. A nullable `token_type` field is added to the `ApiToken` model.
+It should accept a limited set of choices to indicate whether the token is `sntryu_`, `sntrya_`, etc. A _null_ value would indicate a legacy token that is not prefixed regardless of whether it is a user or application token.
+5. A new _class method_ named `create_token(..)` is created on the `ApiToken` model.
+This method will return the plaintext token, plaintext refresh token, and `ApiToken` instance to the caller.
+The plaintext token will be needed to display to the user temporarily in the UI.
+6. Calls to `ApiToken.objects.create(..)` should be replaced with the new `ApiToken.create_token(..)` method.
-4. A notification/warning in the UI should be displayed recommending users recreate their tokens, resulting in the new token version.
+7. A notification/banner in the UI should be displayed recommending users recreate their tokens, resulting in the new token version.
-5. New tokens are only displayed once at creation time to the user.
-6. New tokens are created following the new format.
-   - A Django migration will be needed to add fields: `hashed_token`, `version`, and `name`.
-   - legacy tokens will be `version = 1` and new tokens `version = 2`
-7. As old tokens are used, they are hashed and stored in the database.
-   - This does not update the token to the new format.
-   - The plaintext token value should be removed in this action.

-**In the second release:**
+Next, any remaining legacy tokens that do not have hashed values will need to be handled:

 1. As a Django migration, a bulk operation is executed to update all remaining legacy tokens in the database.
-   - This operation will hash the legacy token value, store it in the database, and remove the plaintext value.
+   - This operation will hash the legacy `token` and `refresh_token` values and store them in the database.
-   - It does **not** update the token to the new format.
+   - It does **not** update the tokens to the new format.

+Lastly, after enough time and we are comfortable:

+1. The codebase is updated to not access the `token` and `refresh_token` attributes of the `ApiToken` model.
+2. The `token` and `refresh_token` fields are removed from the model and the migration is applied.

+   > _These should be done in two separate deployments to ensure we have no release running in production that may try to use these fields before the migration removes the columns._

 ## Option #2